-The entities that are required to be included in the combined financial statements of Group Up Industrial Co.Ltd as of and for the year ended December 31, 2021 under the Criteria Governing the Preparation of Affiliation Reports, Consolidated Business Reports, and Consolidated Financial Statements of Affiliated Enterprises are the same as those included in the consolidated financial statements prepared in conformity with International Financial Reporting Standards No.10 endorsed by the Financial Supervisory Commission, "Consolidated Financial Statements.
+The entities that are required to be included in the combined financial statements of Group Up Industrial Co.Ltd as of and for the year began from January 1st to December 31, 2022 under the Criteria Governing the Preparation of Affiliation Reports, Consolidated Business Reports, and Consolidated Financial Statements of Affiliated Enterprises are the same as those included in the consolidated financial statements prepared in conformity with International Financial Reporting Standards No.10 endorsed by the Financial Supervisory Commission, "Consolidated Financial Statements.
 "In addition, the information required to be disclosed in the combined financial statements is included in the consolidated financial statements.
 Consequently, Group Up Industrial Co.Ltd. and Subsidiaries do not prepare a separate set of combined financial statements.